 You will complete either a Language Dissertation or Language Investigation.

 The Language Investigation module brings all the research skills and command of resources that you’ve acquired during the previous two years of study to bear on a year-long individual piece of work on a linguistic topic of your own choosing.
 In the Language Investigation report, you’ll be expected to demonstrate professional competence in the materials and methods of linguistic research, an understanding of the relevant theoretical issues, and a capacity for independent thinking and clear presentation of your findings.
+You’ll choose your topic during your second year (or year abroad), in consultation with the convenor or your allocated supervisor in the summer term.
+Usually, some preliminary reading and other preparatory work will be undertaken during the long vacation preceding the Final Year, and you may in fact already have done some relevant reading or data collection as part of the Year 2 module Research Skills in English Language.

 The Language Dissertation offers you an opportunity to explore in depth a linguistic topic of your own choosing, and to bring all the research skills and command of resources that you’ve acquired during the previous two years of study to bear on a year-long individual piece of work.
 On a more ambitious scale and with correspondingly wider subject-matter and range of resources than the Language Investigation module, the Language Dissertation may be particularly appropriate for students who would like to proceed to a masters-level programme or to a research degree.
+In this module, students are expected to demonstrate their capacity for independent thinking and work, along with a professional competence in the materials and methods of linguistic research, the cogent presentation of research results, and insight into and knowledge of the relevant theoretical issues.
+You’ll choose your topic during Year 2 (or year abroad), in consultation with the convenor or your allocated supervisor in the summer term.
+Usually, some preliminary reading and other preparatory work will be undertaken during the long vacation preceding the Final Year, and you may in fact already have done some relevant reading or data collection as part of the Year 2 module Research Skills in English Language.

 Language, Gender and Identity